EpicGamesExt/raddebugger/README.md

   disassembly for a particular virtual address range in a process, and threads implemented in this layer decode and cache the disassembly for that range.
 - `dbgi` (`DBGI_`): An asynchronous debug info loader and cache.
-Loads debug info stored in the RADDBG format.
+Loads debug info stored in the RADDBGI format.
 Users ask for debug info for a particular executable, and on separate threads, this layer loads the associated debug info file.
-If necessary, it will launch a separate conversion process to convert original debug info into the RADDBG format.
+If necessary, it will launch a separate conversion process to convert original debug info into the RADDBGI format.
 - `demon` (`DEMON_`): An abstraction layer for local-machine, low-level process control.
 The abstraction is used to provide a common interface for process control on target platforms.
 Used to implement part of `ctrl`.